Code-Institute-Submissions/mirofrankovic-m-game-ms2_SepResub/README.md

 6. As a player, I want a fun game that will attract my kids to play and help with their memory skills.

-* Game has a Lego theme so the kids will love to play.
+* Game has a toys theme so the kids will love to play.
 It also has difficulty levels so will suit all ages.

 7. As a player, I want to play the game that me remind me the old fashion memory game called "pexeso".

 * Game has the old fashion images of the original "pexeso" images specially designed for older generation players.

 **New users**